 This feature will detect an obstruction in the opening of the sunroof during Express Close operation.
 If an obstruction in the path of the sunroof is detected, the sunroof will automatically retract.
 Remove the obstruction if this occurs.
-Next, press the switch forward and release to Express Close.

-NOTE: If three consecutive sunroof close attempts result in Pinch Protect reversals, the fourth close attempt will be a Manual Close movement with Pinch Protect disabled.
-Press and hold close switch to fully close sunroof.
+NOTE: If three consecutive sunroof close attempts result in Pinch Protect reversals, Pinch Protect will disable, and the sunroof must be closed in Manual Mode.